hiddewie/osm-cycling-maps/README.md

   <dd>The Postgres database</dd>

   <dt><tt>MAP_NAME</tt> (default <tt>map</tt>)</dt>
   <dd>The name of the map.
 Used for generating filenames.
 Existing files will be overwritten.
-The filename will be suffixed with the index of the generated page if more than one page is generated because the bounding box area does not fit on one page.</dd>
+When multiple pages are generated, they are all added to the same PDF file.</dd>

   <dt><tt>BBOX</tt> (required, default empty)</dt>
   <dd>Of the form <tt>A:B:C:D</tt>, for example <tt>5.3:51.1:6.8:53.0056</tt> where <tt>(A, B)</tt> is the lower left corner of the bounding box and <tt>(C, D)</tt> is the top right corner.
 Specify in longitude - latitude order in the <a href="https://epsg.io/4326">EPSG:4326</a> coordinate system.</dd>